 Before your child’s first dental visit, you may want to:

 Most children develop their first baby teeth by the age of 6-8 months, and they typically have all 20 baby teeth in place by the time they’re about 2½ years old.
 They should start to see their first permanent teeth by the age of six, although some people lose their baby teeth much earlier and later than others.
 Remember, every child is different!
 Regular checkups and exams are typically recommended once every six months, which is about the frequency most adults visit their dentist.
-As a matter of fact, many of our patients schedule their child’s checkups around the same time as theirs, so they can both visit the dentist at the same time.
+Many of our patients schedule their child’s checkups around the same time as theirs, so they can both visit the dentist at the same time.

 We can understand that as a parent, you must be worried about your child’s dental health.
 It can get tricky to maintain their dental hygiene.
 We have listed some of the tips that might be useful for your child’s oral health: